sirouk/trade-engine/README.md

    Assign weight for BTCUSDT from bittensor (remaining weight: 0.90, press Enter for current value: 0.15):
    ```

 The configuration will be saved to `signal_weight_config.json`.
 After configuration, a summary will be displayed showing all allocated weights and leverage values.

+### Configuration Changes and Service Restarts

+Different types of configuration changes require different service restarts:

+1. **Signal Weight Changes** (`signal_weight_config.json`):
+   - Changes are picked up dynamically by the trade engine
+   - No restart required
+   - Takes effect in the next trade engine loop

+2. **Signal Processor Configuration**:
+   - Changes to processor class files (e.g., `bittensor_processor.py`):
+     - Requires restart of the respective signal processor service
+     - Run: `pm2 restart bittensor-signals` for Bittensor changes
+   - Enabling/disabling processors in configuration:
+     - Requires trade engine restart
+     - Run: `pm2 restart trade-engine`

-Here's an example configuration file:
+Example configuration file:

 ```json
 [